Daily martial art training & normal life: how to

 • Body functions (sleeping, eating, etc.)

-Our daily training can (must) not sacrifice any of them: to do this, we simply have to organize.
+Our daily training can (must) not sacrifice any of them but to do this, we have to organize our time.

 How to gain useful time:

-• Let’s do not lose time with toxic people / activities – Let’s limit as much as possible wasting time with what / who steal energy from us (who charge us with problems, complaints, frustration, etc.); let’s limit them to the minimum reasonable because they theft not only precious hours but above all they are able to debilitate us to the point of contaminating even our remaining time
+• Let’s not waste time with toxic people / activities – Let’s limit as much as possible the interaction with what / who steal energy from us (everything that charges us with problems, complaints, frustration, etc.); let’s not exclude all of this (that would be an error), let’s simply limit it to the minimum reasonable; the point is that those things theft not only precious hours but above all they are able to debilitate us to the point of contaminating even our remaining time

-• Let’s focus on excellence – It is completely useless to start / follow 10 activities at the same time, we will waste a lot of time without reaching any considerable result; let’s choose the 1-2 things that we really love / need and let’s insist on them (read A relentless pursuit)
+• Let’s focus on excellence – It is useless and counterproductive to start / follow 10 life activities at the same time (hobbies, courses, etc.), we will waste a lot of time without reaching any considerable result; let’s reflect and let’s choose the 1-2 things that we really love / need and let’s insist on them (read A relentless pursuit)

-• Let’s reduce all the superfluous – For each activity that actively or passively we do (especially the recurring ones), let’s ask ourselves if they are worthy of our time; let’s think to the importance that each task has and let’s reflect on the possibility to reduce its frequency / duration or to delete it at all (business travel, etc.)
+• Let’s reduce all the superfluous – For each task that actively or passively we perform (especially the recurring ones), let’s ask ourselves if they are worthy of our time; let’s think about the importance that each of them has and let’s reason on the possibility to reduce their frequency / duration, improve their execution (eg. through automation) or to delete it at all (useless business travel, etc.)

-• Let’s optimize our organization – Let’s spend each morning (or evening) a few minutes to plan our day / weel / month / year; let’s think of the results we want to obtain and let’s set the times of rest, of leisure and for the unexpected; let’s choose what can be avoided, what cannot be delayed, what can be done simultaneously, what can be delegated, what does not make sense, etc.
+• Let’s optimize our organization – Let’s spend each morning (or evening) a few minutes to plan (in a flexible way) our day / week / month / year; let’s think of the results we want to obtain and let’s set the times for rest, of leisure and for the “unexpected”; let’s choose what can be avoided, what cannot be delayed, what can be done simultaneously, what can be delegated, what does not make sense, at what time are we most effective in achieving a specific result, etc.

-• Let’s sleep the right time – 7 hours are more than enough; especially if we are correctly training and if we are following a correct diet (read Qi and proper nutrition) we will have access to a quantity of psychophysical energy infinitely superior to the norm; not only we will move faster but also we will think faster
+• Let’s sleep the right amount of time – 7 hours are more than enough (less than this is harmful); especially if we train in the right way and if we are following a correct diet (read Qi and proper nutrition), we will have access to an amount of psychophysical energy infinitely superior to the norm (eg. not only we will move faster but also we will think faster)

-• Let’s combine business with pleasure – Although not necessarily constantly, let’s try to involve people with whom we want to spend time (friends, relatives, etc.), in the activities we do and / or we cannot avoid (training, meals, etc.); sharing fatigue and constructive work is the best way to spend time with who is important for us (read 5 effective ways to find a training partner)
+• Let’s combine work with pleasure – Although not necessarily in each case, let’s try to involve people with whom we want to be (friends, relatives, etc.), in the activities we do and / or we cannot avoid (training, meals, etc.); sharing fatigue and constructive work is the best way to spend time with who is important for us (read 5 effective ways to find a training partner)

-• Let’s become smart – Let’s always study new ways to optimize times and energies, let’s learn at the same time both from the others’ errors (read Measure ourselves with errors), both from their positive attitudes (read for example 5 regeneration practices to recover after training)
+• Let’s become smart – Let’s always study new ways to optimize time and energy; let’s learn at the same time both from the others’ errors (read Measure ourselves with errors), both from their positive attitudes (read for example 5 regeneration practices to recover after training)

 This is more than enough to find a good training time (read /// Subscribe (it's free!) or Login to see this content ///).
 The rest, generally speaking, are simply excuses (read How to train with perseverance).

-Let’s see now a few examples of daily training session distribution (read also How to start practicing 6DKF).
+Now let’s move from theory to practice.
+Let’s see a few examples of daily training session distribution.

 • 7.00 – Get up and wash